 The Real Cost of B2B Lead Generation in 2025 (And How to Cut It By 40%)

-Every agency promises "affordable" lead generation.
+Every agency promises "affordable" B2B lead generation.
 Then you get the invoice.
-Let's cut through the BS and break down what B2B lead generation actually costs in 2025
+Here is what lead generation actually costs in 2025.

 Every agency promises “affordable” lead generation.
 Then you get the invoice.
 Let’s cut through the BS and break down what B2B lead generation actually costs in 2025 - and more importantly, how to reduce those costs without sacrificing quality.